 environments, with the technology, economy, flexibility and usability to enable breakthrough opportunities.

-A truly smart environment features embedded sensing throughout the entire space; interior and exterior.
+A truly smart environment features embedded sensing throughout the entire space, both interior and exterior.
 This naturally includes locations where direct electrical power is either impossible or impractical.
-Battery operated devices are a necessary mainstay of the smart home landscape.
-Due to their need for continual battery replacement, service providers and end users often limit the deployment of these devices, thus limiting the effectiveness of the system.
+Battery-operated devices are a necessary mainstay of the smart home landscape.
+Because they need continual battery replacement, service providers and end users often limit the deployment of these devices, therefore limiting the effectiveness of the system.

 The energy conservation of the Z-Wave 700 also ensures that devices always operate at the lowest possible power mode.
 Power consumption is driven by events determined by the application, rather than devices having to draw power continuously while waiting for commands.